andreistefanciprian/manage_network_devices_with_ansible/README.md

 #### Routing/Connectivity
 The host machine should have connectivity to the devices you want to manage.

+# Build environment using one of the options below

-# (Option 1) Use virtualenv for executing ansible playbooks
+## (Option 1) Use virtualenv for executing ansible playbooks
 ```
 # Clone Ansible repo
 git clone --branch master git@github.com:andreistefanciprian/manage_network_devices_with_ansible.git